Pattern — WebSocket¶

 SSR¶

-The connection machine no-ops in SSR mode — :invoke's spawn fx is :platforms #{:client} (the WebSocket API doesn't exist server-side); :after timers do not schedule under SSR (per 011 §:after is no-op under SSR).
+The connection machine no-ops in SSR mode — :spawn's spawn fx is :platforms #{:client} (the WebSocket API doesn't exist server-side); :after timers do not schedule under SSR (per 011 §:after is no-op under SSR).
 The server renders the machine's current state (typically :disconnected) statically; the client hydrates and starts the connection on its own.

 This mirrors the rule for any client-only fx: the :platforms metadata gates execution; the server's fx resolver silently no-ops it.